 Should you install and use Imagify?

 I say that in most cases, yes.
 Because Imagify is an excellent plugin that will bulk-optimize your current images and will auto-optimize every uploaded image from now on.

 Yes, there are equally good or even better image optimization plugins out there (ShortPixel, I’m looking at you,);

-but the problem is they’re premium plugins that cost money, while Imagify is free and comes bundled with WP Rocket.
+but the problem is these are premium plugins that cost money, while Imagify is free and comes bundled with WP Rocket.